cfpb/design-system/docs/pages/pagination.md

         variation_name: First and last pages
     variation_group_name: Standard pagination
-    variation_group_description: Pagination consists of buttons to navigate through content.
-Buttons are labeled "Older" and "Newer" if content is sorted by date, or otherwise labeled "Previous" and "Next".
-To enable users to navigate to specific pages by number, pagination also contains an inline form with an input field and submit button.
+    variation_group_description: Pagination consists of buttons to navigate through content, along with an inline form (input field, submit button) to enable users to navigate to specific pages by number.
 use_cases: ""
+guidelines: >-
-guidelines: In general, show 20-25 results per page, depending on the nature of the content being displayed.
-If content is sorted by date, label the navigation buttons "Older" and "Newer"; otherwise, label the buttons "Previous" and "Next".
-Tables with over 20 rows can be paired with pagination.
+  * In general, show 20-25 results per page, depending on the nature of the content being displayed.

+  * If content is sorted by date, label the navigation buttons "Older" and "Newer"; otherwise, label the buttons "Previous" and "Next".

+  * Tables with over 20 rows can be paired with pagination.
 behavior: >-
   On small screens, the buttons display next to each other, stacked on top of the form (`@bp-xs-max`).